MicrosoftDocs/powerbi-docs/powerbi-docs/fundamentals/service-self-service-signup-purchase-for-power-bi.md

     - [Power BI Desktop (free download)](desktop-get-the-desktop.md)
     - [Power BI mobile apps (free download)](../consumer/mobile/mobile-apps-for-mobile-devices.md)

-- If you're part of an organization and used self-service to purchase Power BI, the Global or Billing admin for your organization can [**takeover** ownership](/azure/active-directory/enterprise-users/domains-admin-takeover) of your subscription, and then assign or unassign licenses.
+- If you're part of an organization and used self-service to purchase Power BI, the Global or Billing admin for your organization can [**take over** ownership](/azure/active-directory/enterprise-users/domains-admin-takeover) of your subscription, and then assign or unassign licenses.

 ## Related content